SHOP

 Electric cars are clever enough to stop charging at a certain point and start trickle-charging the battery to make sure it isn’t overcharging itself.

 Another feature that many electric cars have is programming when you want it to fully charge by.
-For example, if you know you need to leave the house at 6am the next day, you tell the car and it will make sure to begin charging at the right time in order to stop charging at your chosen battery percentage before you need to leave.
+For example, if you know you need to leave the house at 6am the next day, you tell the car, and it'll make sure to start charging at the right time and stop charging at your chosen battery percentage before you need to leave.

-Not only is this convenient for you, but it also ensures the battery isn’t charging unnecessarily and therefore preserving the longevity of the battery pack.
+Not only is this convenient for you, but it also ensures the battery isn’t charging unnecessarily, preserving the longevity of the battery pack.

 Is it safe to charge my electric car in the rain?

-As a rule of thumb, all of us as children were always told never to mix water with electricity, and as we grow older, we realise why that is – and if you haven’t then you will very soon, no doubt.
+As a rule of thumb, all of us as children were always told never to mix water with electricity, and as we grow older, we realise why that is – water is a great conductor and can increase the risk of a shock.

-This is why it’s such a popular question when it comes to EV ownership, because we have to charge our car and it often rains in the UK, but the outcome is very straightforward.
+It makes sense why it’s such a popular question about EV ownership, then.
+We need to charge our car, and it rains quite a lot in the UK, but luckily, the answer is very straightforward.

-The simple answer is yes, of course you can charge your electric car in the rain.
+The simple answer is yes, you can charge your electric car in the rain.
 In fact, you can charge them in all weather conditions.
-This is because EVs are built to withstand water from getting in anywhere it shouldn’t, like the battery pack or motor.
+This is because EVs and their chargers are designed to stop water from getting anywhere it shouldn’t, like the battery pack or motor.

 cinchCharge Article Banner